 The “Protect Our Paradise” website serves as a portal for visitors and residents to learn more about environmental conditions, initiatives, and issues taking place in Martin County.
 This site has various points of focus that can be accessed by the blue tabs at the top of the page.

-Martin County has adopted a single-use plastic reduction strategy find out you can help make a difference.
-Shop local vendors that support sustainability practices, join advocacy groups with missions you support and most importantly incorporate reduction strategies into your everyday routine.
+The front page is dedicated to sustainability and includes ways visitors can help while in our area.
+Stay at a green property, skip the straw when you are dining out, sign up for a voluntourism activity.
+How can you help make a difference?
+Shop local vendors that support sustainability practices, join advocacy groups with missions you support, and, most importantly, incorporate reduction strategies into your everyday routine.

 One Planet Living encompasses 10 easy-to-grasp principles along with detailed goals and guidance.
 “Together, these provide a clear, practical route map to create a sustainability action plan for any organization that can engage hearts as well as minds,” according to the One Planet Living website.